rudolfolah/ansible-role-letsencryptssl/README.md

 Role Variables
 --------------

-Parameters:
+The role uses the following parameters:

-- `email`: Email address to use for the certificate.
+- `email`: The email address to use for the certificate.
-- `domain`: Domain to create a certificate for.
+- `domain`: The domain for which the certificate should be created.

 Dependencies
 ------------

+This role depends on the following collections:

 - `community.general`
   - `community.general.snap`